epfl-cs358/2024fa-foosbot/README.md

 A traditional foosball table is as large as a standard table and has four handles per side.
 However, for the sake of our project’s budget and complexity, the prototype will be based on a smaller version with only two handles per side.
 This approach will reduce system complexity and improve motor reaction times.

 ## Project Structure

-## General Overview of tasks
-- Lasercut
-- 3D Print
-- Assemble the Table
-- Wire up the motors to the Arduino
-- Connect and mount the LED Strips
-- Set up the Camera Vision

 ## List of Materials
 - 4 x 17HS4401 Stepper Motors